 The result of solvent extraction is an aromatic oil containing residue of the chemicals used for extraction.
 There is an ongoing discussion about the long and short-term effects of these, hexane especially.
 And while absolutes are approved for use in thousands of commercial products, they can’t be used in certain ones – certified organic soap, for example – and for reasons of purity aren’t considered for therapeutic or aromatherapy purposes.

 It’s not hard to find a web source that refers to absolutes as a type of essential oil.
 But for many, the form of extraction makes absolutes more than a subset.
 The essence, the spirit of the fragrance, has been altered, and that makes them something entirely different.
+It also makes them questionable for inhalation and topical application because health implications are unknown.

-source: botanie soap
+adapted from botanie soap